Uvalde police chief fired after overseeing disastrous response to school massacre

 In a statement earlier in the day, his attorney called the process a public “lynching” and an “illegal charade strategically designed to infringe on Chief Arredondo’s ability to speak freely to clear his name.”

-The former chief also said he had concerns for his safety, and blasted school officials for what he claimed was a breach of the formal process for ending his employment.
+The former chief also denied being incident commander during the shooting, said he had concerns for his safety at the meeting, and blasted school officials for what he claimed was a breach of the formal process for ending his employment.

+He faulted school officials for allegedly ignoring his previous recommendations for security upgrades before the shooting, and said other law enforcement officials should’ve assumed command because the shooting started off campus at the gunman’s home, where he wounded his grandmother.

+“The incident command allegations are patently false and are intended to distract and shift blame,” Mr Arredondo’s attorney said in his statement.

 The Independent has contacted the Uvalde Consolidated Independent School District for comment.